Sévaré, Mali: What to pack, what to wear, and when to go [2023]

 For a bit of peace of mind, an anti-theft backpack protects your stuff.

-Mali has some specific safety concerns that you should consider before going.
+Given current world events, Mali has travel concerns that you should consider before going.
 Click for more information.

 Comfort + Essentials

-A plug adapter that supports outlet types C and E. Check that you choose the necessary kind.
-Many adapters available are simply plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and E. Ensure that you get the right type.
+The vast majority of adapters available are simply plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most places.

 Airplane phone mount